w3f/Grant-Milestone-Delivery/deliveries/solang_developer_experience_improvments_1_keeganquigley.md

 test result: FAILED.
 4 passed; 1 failed; 0 ignored; 0 measured; 0 filtered out; finished in 0.02s
 ```
+I wonder if it's possibly panicking because I don't have necessary Ethereum dependencies on my machine.
+This test isn't part of this milestone, but consider looking into it.

 `cargo clippy` returns null.